 When it’s someone’s happy birthday, you usually sing them happy birthday.
 When you’re in quarantine, this is not feasible, and sending a recording is too cheesy.
 The text “Happy birthday! 🎉”, doesn’t really do the music much justice.
 So I’m left with one, and only one option.
 Make MIDI art that spells out “happy birthday”, and make sure it sounds nothing like the original melody.
 Here’s what the script produced:

-Instead, of just using the marker tool in the piano roll section of a DAW (like a normal person), I want to solve everybody’s problems, even when nobody has mentioned this concern ever.
-So guess what, I decided to build this generic tool that would take in any string, and turn it into MIDI.
+A normal person might just do this using the marker tool in the piano roll section of a DAW, but where’s the fun in that?
+So guess what, I decided to build this generic tool, which nobody asked for, that would take in any string, and turn it into MIDI.